-The broad-class results are shown in Table 2, with the background colour denoting the magnitude (to make the structure in the figures more clear).
+The broad-class results are shown in Table 2, with the background shading denoting the magnitude of the respective values (to make the structure in the figures more clear).
 The darker the cell, the more reliable the class-transition.
 There are some values missing from Table 2.
-There were no occurrences of an affricate-to-affricate transition in the data used for these experiments, and there were insufficient examples of affricateto-nasal transitions to calculate meaningful statistics.
-Of course a silence-to-silence transition is nonsensical!
+There were no occurrences of an affricate-to-affricate transition in the data used for these experiments, and there were insufficient examples of affricate.
+A silence-to-silence transition would be nonsensical.